dconnet/AgilityBook/AgilityBook/Readme.txt

                 C++ Language Dialect: c++11 (-std=c++11)
                 C++ Std Lib: libc++

+xcode7 notes:
+From release notes: "The Xcode build system no longer automatically inherits the environment used to launch the app when running in the IDE" This means my use of $WXBASE is now broken.
+To fix, run this in bash: defaults write com.apple.dt.Xcode UseSanitizedBuildSystemEnvironment -bool NO

 OSX 10.9:
 - Create/add to /etc/launchd.conf (replace /Users/dconnet with your HOME)
   Must reboot after modifying.